-If we would just slow down and really observe how the clouds interact with the mountains, we might just see a glimmer of sunshine burst through the overcast sky to make the image more meaningful.
+Slow down and observe how the clouds interact with the mountains.
+You might just see a glimmer of sunshine burst through to make the image more meaningful.

 If you find it difficult to understand how to convey emotion in your mountain photography, there are a couple of guidelines that will help.

 Left and right also have a deeper meaning.
-A subject to the right tells of something more in the future, while a subject that hugs the left of the frame makes for more pressing matters.
+A subject to the right tells of something more in the future.
+A subject that hugs the left of the frame makes for more pressing matters.

-Be aware that subject placement and the psychological effects are largely dependent on the target audience and have a strong cultural bias.
-We read from left to right, but in parts of the world where it’s the other way around, your image can invoke very different emotions.
+Be aware that subject placement and the psychological effects largely depend on the target audience.
+We read from left to right, but in parts of the world, it’s the other way around.
+Because of cultural differences like this, your image can invoke different emotions in different cultures.

 12. Simple Compositions Go a Long Way

-If you intentionally leave an area of your image blank, then everything outside of that area will command twice the attention.
+If you leave an area of your image blank, everything outside of that area will command twice the attention.
 Use this for an intimate shot of a beautiful mountain shrouded in mist.

-Be aware that darkening a part of the image will also increase contrast and therefore saturation.
-If you want your sky to be simple, take out contrast and decrease the saturation.
+Be aware that darkening a part of the image will also increase contrast and, therefore, saturation.
+If you want your sky to be simple, decrease contrast and saturation.